postmanlabs/labs-docs/src/pages/docs/api-governance/api-testing/security-warnings.md

 ### Information exposure in URL

-If information is exposed in a URL, this can allow attackers to access sensitive information like usernames, passwords, and API tokens.
+If information is exposed in a URL, attackers can use it to access sensitive information like usernames, passwords, and API tokens.

 #### Information exposure in URL query parameters key